PLCE Investors Have Opportunity to Lead The Children's Place, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 7, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Children's Place, Inc. ("The Children's Place" or the "Company") (NASDAQ: PLCE).
+LOS ANGELES, March 12, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Children's Place, Inc. ("The Children's Place" or the "Company") (NASDAQ: PLCE).

 Class Period: March 16, 2023 – February 8, 2024